 Never Go To “No Dogs Allowed” Places

 Respect others if you want to be respected.
-Never go to non dog-friendly parks in or nearby your neighbourhood.
+Never go to non-dog friendly parks in or nearby your neighbourhood.

 Take Responsibility For Your Dog’s Mistakes

 Accidents happen.
 If your dog is involved in an unfortunate incident such as biting your neighbour, be honest and accept the fair share of responsibility.
-If you dog bites someone, apologize and offer assistance.
+If your dog bites someone, apologize and offer assistance.
 You may contact a medical professional for the bite victim and pay for his medical’s bill.
 Do your best to prevent incidents and also be prepared to step up if something does happen.